So, I just encountered a most delicious type the other day:

 Eq afor this one)

 - Can you figure out how to get a list of all the values, given some arbitrary implementation of

-Well, of course you can implement anything in Haskell by using
+A trivial note: Well, of course you can implement anything in Haskell by using

 undefined or equivalent.
 For the sake of these problems, assume you're constrained to use only fully-defined functions.

-And really, there's nothing here that truly forces the type to be finite.
+A big note, also a hint perhaps: And really, there's nothing here that truly forces the type to be finite.
 In order to get some real logical guarantees, you should assume you're in a total language (preferably a provably-total language), and you should use the following dependent type instead:

 class Finite a where assemble :: Applicative f => ((x::a) -> f (b x)) -> f ((x::a) -> b x)